Appiano Buonafede

 Appiano Buonafede (1716–1793) was an Italian priest and philosopher who published under the name Agatopisto Cromaziano.

 Appiano Buonafede was born in Comacchio, a Province of Ferrara, and died in Rome.
 He became a professor of theology while in Naples in 1740, and entering the religious body of the Celestines, rose to be general of the order in 1777.

 His principal works are on the history of philosophy, though he also published a few poems and philosophic comedies.

-He was “certainly not an original historian, but nor was he a simple compiler.”
-The most part of his compilation was based on the works of Johann Jakob Brucker and Thomas Stanley.
-For example, his seven-volume Della istoria e della indole di ogni filosofia di Agatopisto Cromaziano (1766-1781) was heavily dependent on the works of Brucker.
+He was "certainly not an original historian, but nor was he a simple compiler."
+Most of his compilation was based on the works of Johann Jakob Brucker and Thomas Stanley.
+For example, his seven-volume Della istoria e della indole di ogni filosofia di Agatopisto Cromaziano (1766–1781) was heavily dependent on the works of Brucker.